zhangxy0517/3D-Registration-with-Maximal-Cliques/Python_implement/README.md

-# Python implementation of basic MAC
+# Python Implementation of Basic MAC (For Demo Only)
 ## Required Pip packages
 ```
 numpy==1.23.0